Rose of Lima

 Peru 1986, Mi 1321, Sc 867.
 Postmark Lima 1986.

 Painting of Rose of Lima with in the background the cloister of the monastery of Saint Catharine of Siena in Lima.

 Church dedicated to Rose of Lima in Arima on the island Trinidad.

 Trinidad and Tobago 1988, Mi 567.
 Sc 480.

 In the Capilla de Rosa de Lima, Caracas, the treaty was signed

 for the independence of Venezuela from Spain on July 5, 1811.

 Venezuela 1962, Mi 1455A; Sc 814.

-There is a garden with her hermitage built by her and her brother in 1606, where she staid for praying, self-punishment and meditation.
-There are also some relics and rooms from what it was her original family house, near the church of Santo Domingo.
+There is a garden with an hermitage built by her (17th century), where she staid for praying, self-punishment and meditation.
+There are also some relics and rooms from what it was her original house, near the church Santo Domingo.

 Return to REGISTER A Return to HOMEPAGE